Oregon Plumbing License: How to Become a Certified Plumber in OR

 The main difference between an individual plumbing license and a contractor plumbing license in Oregon is the scope of responsibilities and the ability to enter into contracts directly with clients.

-License Types | Description |
+| License Type | Description |

-Journeyman Plumber | License holders may perform all plumbing installations, alterations, or remodels. |
+| Journeyman Plumber | • License holders may perform all plumbing installations, alterations, or remodels. |

-Water-Treatment Installer | License holders may make connections to potable water systems and indirect waste connections to existing drain waste and vent systems. |
+| Water-Treatment Installer | • License holders may make connections to potable water systems and indirect waste connections to existing drain, waste, and vent systems. |

-Residential Water-Heater Installer | License holders may replace existing water heaters in family dwellings. |
+| Residential Water-Heater Installer | • License holders may replace existing water heaters in family dwellings. |

-Solar Heating and Cooling Installer | License holders may install and replace solar heating and cooling systems, which includes setting up collectors, transferring heat, storing heat, and installing the pipes that are needed when replacing or converting an existing water heating or cooling system.
-They are also responsible for installing the piping and other parts necessary for the temperature pressure relief valve.
-In addition, license holders can install collectors, heat transfer systems, storage tanks, pumps, valves, and associated piping for solar heating and cooling systems. |
+| Solar Heating and Cooling Installer | • License holders may install and replace solar heating and cooling systems, which include setting up collectors, transferring heat, storing heat, and installing the necessary pipes when replacing or converting an existing water heating or cooling system. • License holders are also responsible for installing the piping and other parts necessary for the temperature-pressure relief valve. • License holders can install collectors, heat transfer systems, storage tanks, pumps, valves, and associated piping for solar heating and cooling systems. |

-Plumbing Contractor Business (Plumbing Contractor License) | License holders may advertise their plumbing business and provide labor and materials or labor only for plumbing work.
-They can also install, change, and repair plumbing systems. |
+| Plumbing Contractor Business (Plumbing Contractor License) | • License holders may advertise their plumbing business and provide labor and materials or labor only for plumbing work. • License holders may advertise their plumbing business and provide labor and materials or labor only for plumbing work. |

 Oregon plumbing license requirements